rulewis/journey-optimizer.en/help/using/push-configuration.md

 -->

-## Step 3: Test your mobile app with custom action {#mobile-app-test}
+## Step 3: Test your mobile app with an event {#mobile-app-test}

 After configuring your mobile app in both Adobe Experience Platform and Adobe Launch, you can now test it before sending push notifications to your profiles.
-In this use case, we will create a journey to target our mobile app and set a custom action which will trigger the push notification.
+In this use case, we will create a journey to target our mobile app and set an event which will trigger the push notification.

 <!--
 You can use a test mobile app for this use case.
 For more on this, refer to this [page](https://wiki.corp.adobe.com/pages/viewpage.action?spaceKey=CJM&title=Details+of+setting+the+mobile+test+app) (internal use only).